ShuffleDAO/shuffledao-docs/docs/basics/Treasury.md

 There are two main treasury contracts containing DAO assets.
 It is important to understand the differences and purposes of each.

 ## Protocol Treasury
 The protocol treasury represents all assets owned and controlled directly by the protocol.
-This is referred to as Protocol Controlled Value (PVC).
+This is referred to as Protocol Controlled Value (PCV).
 The treasury contract is protected by 4/7 multisig.

 The two types of asset catagories are:
 - **Treasury Reserves:** Liquid reserves backing each MINT token.
 Currently this is only ETH and rETH.